How Much Compensation Can I Claim For A Needlestick Injury?

 - Call for free advice and to start a claim.

 Such injuries are most commonly caused by needles used in healthcare environments, though there are other ways in which such an injury could be caused.
-Tattooing needles, scalpels, and – essentially – any other sharp object may result in this type of injury.
+A tattooing needle, scalpel, hypodermic needle or – essentially – any other sharp object may result in this type of injury.
 If the injury has resulted in a serious health concern, then you may be owed compensation.

-- Tenderness at the area of puncture.
+- Tenderness at the area of the puncture.